bruno-robert/SplitUI/README.md

 This is a personal Library I use to create split pane windows in [dearpygui](https://github.com/hoffstadt/DearPyGui).
-It's been tested with dearpygui v0.6.x
+Now works with dearpygui 0.8.x

 It's usage is simple:
 ```python